The Vermont Statutes Online

 (D) provide one or more outpatient services for which Medicare coverage is provided.

-(2) "Annual operating expense" means that expense which, by generally accepted accounting principles, is incurred by a new health care service during the first fiscal year in which the service is in full operation after completion of the project.
+(2) “Annual operating expense” means that expense that, by generally accepted accounting principles, is incurred by a new health care service during the first fiscal year in which the service is in full operation after completion of the project.

 (3) “Applicant” means a person who has submitted an application or proposal requesting issuance of a certificate of need.